This richly spiced soup, redolent of cinnamon, saffron, and ginger, is as delicious as it is good-for-you. Two words: TRY IT.

 - 2 bay leaves

-- 1 large bunch kale, thick center ribs removed and chopped (at least 8 cups)
+- 1 large bunch kale at least 8 cups, thick center ribs removed discarded, leaves chopped

 - about 2 cups water